 - Most of the negative effects of technology are only identifiable

 because of modern technology itself.
 Without our

-sensitive instruments and methodologies, we would be poorly
+sensitive instruments and diagnostic tools, we would be poorly

 informed about the impact of environmental pollution on water or air